TreyHitch/InstagramTool/README.md

 Snoopreport can also be used professionally to track competitors or to follow the activity of user profiles that resemble their ideal customers.
 The information you can learn from this public data can help you form new business and marketing ideas.

 What types of things can you expect on your Snoopreport?
 Want to see what accounts someone “likes” the most or who their “super fans” are?
 Besides followers and likes, you can also track hashtag use and how active someone is on the platform.
 This data can be pulled for business or personal use.
 The best part is it’s completely legal and easy to do.
-Sign up and get started for as little as .99 cents per week.
+Sign up and get started for as little as .99 cents per

 [![sign-up-button](https://github.com/TreyHitch/InstagramTool/assets/139141444/33370db0-4132-43d2-95aa-128cccf88d2d)](https://app.snoopreport.com/en/auth/signup)